Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/redpanda/quickstart-redpanda-serverless/README.md

 ```

 where:
-- `bootstrap_server` is the bootstrap server address of the Redpanda cluster
+- `bootstrap_server` is the bootstrap server address of the Redpanda cluster.
-- `username` and `password` are the credentials of the user created from the _Redpanda Console_
+- `username` and `password` are the credentials of the user created from the _Redpanda Console_.
-- `topic` is the name of the topic created on the _rpk_ tool or from the _Redpanda Console_
+- `topic` is the name of the topic created on the _rpk_ tool or from the _Redpanda Console_.

 Then, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).